jmezalon/GrannyGrub/README.md

 ## Future Implementations

 - Creating a mobile version of the app
-- Implementing an experience feature where users can book a granny to come to their home and teach them how to cook
+- Implementing a Home Experience feature where users can book a granny to come to their home and teach them how to cook

 ## Frameworks used